Aerospace industry in Taiwan: Market and exports

 Although still modest compared to larger regional players, Taiwan is strengthening its aerospace footprint.
 Its drone and UAV exports, powered by TEDIBOA’s network, have gained traction in Asia and Europe.
 Taiwan also participates in major exhibitions, such as Xponential in Houston, where TEDIBOA signed a memorandum of understanding with the Association for Uncrewed Vehicle Systems International (AUVSI) and the Oklahoma Defense Industry Association in May 2025.
 Satellite-related projects and research collaborations supported by the National Space Organization (NSPO) further diversify Taiwan’s aerospace capabilities.

 Since the late 2010s, Taiwan has advanced aerospace cooperation through industry delegations and MOUs.
 TEDIBOA and Taiwan’s delegation signed two MOUs with the Estonian Defence and Aerospace Industry Association and the Estonia Aviation Cluster on drone, aerospace, and defense cooperation.
 These collaborations are part of Taiwan’s broader strategy to build democratically-aligned aerospace supply chains and reduce reliance on China.
 In 2025 Poland became Taiwan's biggest international market for drones and drone components as Poland looked to move away from Chinese drones and components as a result of the Russo-Ukrainian War.
+In 2025 the government rolled out a new series of rules and regulations for drone importers and exporters to meet the needs of the growing sector.